hopdrive/hasura-event-detector/example-plugins/observability/model/setup-guide.md

 ### Common Issues

+1. **"role postgres does not exist" Error**
+   - Use your RDS master username instead of 'postgres'
+   - This is the username you specified when creating your RDS instance

+2. **"syntax error at or near \\" Error**
+   - Use the new split scripts: create-database.sql, then setup-permissions.sql
+   - Avoid using psql meta-commands in GUI clients

-1. **Connection Refused**
+3. **Connection Refused**
    - Check that RDS security groups allow connections
    - Verify host and port settings
    - Ensure user has `CONNECT` privilege on the database

-2. **Permission Denied**
+4. **Permission Denied**
-   - Check that user has appropriate table privileges
+   - Run setup-permissions.sql as observability_admin user
-   - Verify password is correct
+   - Verify password is correct and user exists
-   - Check that user exists in the correct database
+   - Ensure you're connected to the event_detector_observability database

-3. **High Connection Usage**
+5. **High Connection Usage**
    - Monitor `pg_stat_activity` for connection counts
    - Adjust connection pool settings
    - Consider read replicas for heavy dashboard usage